Get insider access

 The SteelSeries Arctis Nova 7 Wireless is the best headset for gaming in the mid-range we've tested.
 These headphones have a wireless USB dongle that provides low enough latency for gaming so that your audio and video stay in sync.
 Similar to the previous picks, they have a bass-rich sound profile with a well-balanced mid-range, so explosions have plenty of rumble and dialogue sounds present and clear.
 A boost in the treble adds sizzle to sound effects like clashing swords.
 Their companion app features a graphic EQ and presets for sound customization.

 While they don't last as long continuously as the Logitech G PRO X 2 LIGHTSPEED Wireless, their roughly 30-hour battery life will still get you through long dungeon crawls.
 You can also use them wired.
-They have a high noise floor while monitoring your voice, and while that's a downside if you play a lot of multiplayer games, the mic still makes your voice sound clear and natural.
-If you know you'll only be gaming wirelessly, the SteelSeries Arctis Nova 5 Wireless are a decent alternative to our pick because of their almost 50-hour battery life and slightly better microphone.
-But you'll lose out on the wired connection, and their default sound is less consistent, meaning the headphones don't follow their own sound profile as closely as our pick's.
+They have a high noise floor while monitoring your voice, and while that's a downside if you use voice comms a lot, the mic still makes your voice sound clear and natural.
+If you know you'll only be gaming wirelessly, the SteelSeries Arctis Nova 5 are a decent alternative to our pick because of their almost 50-hour battery life and slightly better microphone.
+However, you'll lose the wired connection, reducing their versatility.

 The Nova 7 Wireless support Bluetooth, which allows you to mix chat audio or music from your phone and game audio.
 They also come in a few variants for different consoles.
 We tested the 7X variant, which is meant for Xbox but can also connect with PlayStation using the USB dongle, although any changes you make in the app, like sound customizations, won't apply.
 The 7 and 7P variants don't support a wireless connection with Xbox but might be the better choice if you only use a PC or PlayStation.